-{\em Remark $1$.} An interrelation needs to be understood between parametrizations, uniformization, and the curve itself.
-The curve is not invariant object since we may do birational transformations.
+\begin{remark} An interrelation needs to be understood between parametrizations, uniformization, and the curve itself.
+Analytically, curve is not an invariant object since we may do birational transformations.
 It therefore has no punctures or conical singularities.
-The only invariant object is a Riemann surface $\R$ with a pure hyperbolic system of generators representing its fundamental group $\pi_1(\R)$.
-On the other hand, compactification is unique and complex analytic objects on $\R$---generators $x(\tau)$, $y(\tau)$ of a function field and Poincar\'e domain $\mathbb{D}$---have been subordinated to the only fundamental analytic property: the global single-valuedness with due regard for corresponding factor topology.
-In this respect the uniformization with punctures is not inferior than pure hyperbolic one\footnote{Indeed, considering the object/sphere $x^2+y^2=4$ we do not think of its two parametrizations $\{x=2\sin\tau,\,\,y=2\cos\tau\}$ and $\{x=\tau+\tau^{-1},\,\ri\, y=\tau-\tau^{-1}\}$ as one is better and other is worse.
+The only invariant object is a Riemann surface $\R$ with a pure hyperbolic system of generators representing its fundamental group $\pi_{\!1}(\R)$.
+On the other hand, uniqueness of compactification entails that complex analytic objects---generators $x(\tau)$, $y(\tau)$ of a function field and Poincar\'e domain $\mathbb{D}$---have been subordinated to the only fundamental analytic property: the global single-valuedness with due regard for corresponding factor topology.
+As for the differential apparatus, it is local at all and does not `sense' the global and conformal requirements.
+It and many other ingredients of the theory do need just an analytic equivalence; not the global conformance.
+These are not one and the same because analytic equivalence of $\R$'s (curves) is weaker than the conformal one.
+In this respect uniformization with punctures is not inferior than pure hyperbolic one\footnote{Indeed, considering the object/sphere $x^2+y^2=4$ we do not think of its two parametrizations $\{x=2\sin\tau,\,\,y=2\cos\tau\}$ and $\{x=\tau+\tau^{\sm1},\ri y=\tau-\tau^{\sm1}\}$ as one is `better' and other is `worse'.
 It is clear that the obvious transformation $\tau\mapsto \re^{\ri\tau}$ realizes a translation between these `punctured' and `non-punctured' uniformizations.
-The remarkable fact is that there exists an analog of that transition for higher genera and it is described by ODEs; the first explicit instance for the case $g=2$ has been exhibited in work \cite{br3}.}.
+The remarkable fact is that there exists an analog of that transition for higher genera and it is described by \odes; the first explicit instance for the case $g=2$ has been exhibited in work \cite{br3}.}.
 Moreover, punctures are not necessary conditions to construct universal uniformization since there exist `non-punctured' universal ones.
-Every compact Riemann surface $\R$ does indeed have a naturally associated orbifold $\boldsymbol{\mathfrak{T}}$ {\em without\/} punctures and pure hyperbolic representation of $\pi_1(\R)$ turns out to be merely a subgroup of $\pi_1(\boldsymbol{\mathfrak{T}})=\G_x$, where $\G_x=\mathbf{Aut}(x)$, and function $x=\chi(\tau)$ is automorphic with respect to representation of this $\pi_1(\R)$.
-Topological arguments show that group $\G$ uniformizing the curve \eqref{F} and representing $\pi_1(\R)$ is to be taken as $\G=\G_x \cap\G_y$.
-This is the subject matter of recent work \cite{br}.
-It is of interest to remark here that Fuchsian equations for subgroups/curves have not got to the second (function) volume of the monumental Fricke--Klein treatise on automorphic functions \cite{fricke}, whereas Picard--Hitchin's and many other modular equations provide examples of such constructions.
+Every compact Riemann surface $\R$ does indeed have a naturally associated orbifold $\bo{\mathfrak{T}}$ \emph{without} punctures and the very pure hyperbolic representation of $\pi_{\!1}(\R)$ turns out to be merely a subgroup of $\pi_{\!1}(\bo{\mathfrak{T}})=\G_x$, where $\G_x=\text{Aut}(x)$, and function $x=\chi(\tau)$ is automorphic with respect to representation of this $\pi_{\!1}(\R)$.
+Topological arguments show that group $\G$ uniformizing the curve \eqref{F} and representing $\pi_{\!1}(\R)$ is to be taken as $\G=\G_x \cap\G_y$.
+This is the subject matter of work \cite{br}.
+It is of interest to remark here that Fuchsian equations for subgroups/curves have not got to the second volume of the monumental Fricke--Klein treatise on automorphic functions \cite{fricke} (devoted to a function theory), whereas Picard--Hitchin's and many other modular equations provide examples of such constructions. \end{remark}